 By submitting this form, you consent to receive emails from Minstry of Curry

 Thank you for all the love for my Masoor Dal Chilla recipe.
 I am humbled to see it go viral on social media and to see how much you guys enjoyed it.
-A few of you asked for more gluten-free flatbread recipes and so here is one that I grew up eating.
-I hope you enjoy it as much as we do and do check out all the substitutions for this versatile dish.
+Many of you asked for more gluten-free flatbread recipes, and so here is one that I grew up eating.
+I hope you enjoy it as much as we do, and do check out all the substitutions for this versatile dish.

-Chilla or Cheela also known as Puda or Pudla are savory pancakes made with lentils.
-Besan Chilla is another common variation made using gram flour.
+And if you love these, Besan Chilla is another common variation made using gram flour.
 They are easy to make and do not have a leavening agent or need fermentation.
-In India, Pudla is often enjoyed for breakfast with chutney and pickles.
+In India, Pudla is often enjoyed for breakfast with pickle or chutney and a cup of ginger chai.
 I love serving them in place of naan or parathas as a gluten-free and vegan flatbread.

-- Moong Dal - Also known as Mug or Mung Dal, is often used to make Khichdi, Tadka Dal, or tempered for veggies like stir-fried Cabbage, these small yellow lentils are mild and flavorful.
+- Moong Dal - Also known as Mug or Mung Dal, these are small yellow lentils that are mild and flavorful.
 They soak much faster than other lentils and are versatile enough to be mixed in with a variety of ingredients to make savory as well as sweet dishes.
+You can also substitute Whole green mung beans or split mung beans with skin ( also known as "Chilkewali" mung dal) in place of yellow moong dal.
+Sometimes I also soak 2 to 3 tablespoons of quinoa along with the mung dal for added nutrition.

-- Green Chili - Indian green chili adds earthy flavors and spicy to these pancakes.
+- Green Chili - Indian green chili adds earthy flavors and spiciness to these pancakes.
 You can add more or less depending on the spice level you like.

 - Ginger - Fresh ginger adds a hint of spice and peppery aroma.